hazelcast/hazelcast/README.md

 </dependencies>
 ```

-## Gradle
+# Compiling with Gradle

+Run the following command to compile the plugin:

 ```gradle
 compile 'com.hazelcast.azure:hazelcast-azure:1.0'
 ```

-Check the [releases](https://github.com/sedouard/hazelcast-azure/releases) for the latest version.
+Check the [releases](https://github.com/hazelcast/hazelcast-azure/releases) for the latest version.

 # Configuration

 ## Hazelcast Configuration

-Ensure you've added the hazelcast `hazelcast-azure` package in your maven or gradle configuration as mentioned above.
+Ensure that you have added the package `hazelcast-azure` to your Maven or Gradle configuration as mentioned above.

-In your Hazelcast configuration, use the `AzureDiscoveryStrategy`:
+In your Hazelcast configuration, use the `AzureDiscoveryStrategy` as shown below:

 ```xml
 <network>